-In 2019, Wichita State University had 3 Residence Halls which are all completely covered by an integrated automatic sprinkler system and a fire alarm system monitored 24 hours/day, seven days/week
+Since 2019, Wichita State University has 3 Residence Halls which are all completely covered by a fire alarm system and monitored 24 hours/day, seven days/week.
+These Residence Halls (Shocker Hall, Suites and the Flats) are also covered with an integrated automatic sprinkler systems.